nazmul-nhb/nhb-hooks/README.md

 yarn add nhb-hooks nhb-toolbox
 ```

-> **Note:** The `useTimer` hook depends on the [Chronos](https://nhb-toolbox.vercel.app/docs/classes/Chronos) class from [nhb-toolbox](https://www.npmjs.com/package/nhb-toolbox).
-Make sure to install both packages to use all available features.
-Both packages are fully tree-shakable, so only the code you use will be bundled.
+> **Note:** The `useTimer` and `useClock` hooks depend on the [Chronos](https://nhb-toolbox.vercel.app/docs/classes/Chronos) class and/or [chronos](https://nhb-toolbox.vercel.app/docs/utilities/date/chronos) function from [nhb-toolbox](https://www.npmjs.com/package/nhb-toolbox).
+Make sure to install both `nhb-hooks` and `nhb-toolbox` packages to use all available features.
+Both packages are fully tree-shakable, so only the code you use will be bundled if you use bundler tools like vite, rollup, webpack etc.

 ---